American Indian and Alaska Native (AIAN) Research

 The UCLA Center for Health Policy Research contributes to research on the collection of AIAN population data and how to improve it to better inform legislation and policies that can promote health and prevent disease in the community.
 For example, in one analysis of eight large health surveys, researchers at UCLA CHPR found that the AIAN population is often unidentified or misidentified, and that the data weighting varied by survey — all which can skew the health needs of the population.
 Another study specifically analyzed state and federal reporting of race and COVID-19 data on the AIAN population and gave the U.S. overall a rating of D-minus.

-UCLA CHPR archives AIAN publications by its researchers, as well as those of outside scientists who used the California Health Interview Survey and other UCLA CHPR research in their analysis.
+UCLA CHPR archives AIAN publications by its researchers, as well as those of outside scientists who used CHIS and other UCLA CHPR research in their analysis.

 AIAN at a Glance

-of American Indians and Alaska Natives in California have ever been diagnosed with asthma
+of American Indians and Alaska Natives in California experienced an extreme-weather-related event in the past two years.

 AIAN